liledix4/LICENSE/README.md

 - In case of videos, they should have elements created from scratch, without using existing footages and graphical content.
 - In case of images, they should be created from scratch, meaning that there should be a project file containing every separate detail of the result image.
 Recreations of the popular design elements (like DDLC New Heading logo) are not allowed for CC licensing.

 Otherwise, the content is unlicensed.
+Does it mean that you can do whatever you want in this case?
+No. More like it doesn't guarantee you anything.